 Clinical support

-During your graduate program, you will benefit from strong collegial support, fostering a collaborative environment where teamwork and shared knowledge enhance your professional growth.
-Collegial support opportunities include:
+During your graduate program, you will benefit from a collaborative, clinical environment, where teamwork and shared knowledge enhance your professional growth.
+Support opportunities include:

 Clinical areas

-The following clinical specialties are currently offered in the graduate program.
-You may select 2 clinical areas as preferences when submitting your application, which will be considered if your graduate program application is successful.
+The following clinical units/specialties are offered in the graduate program.
+You may select your preferences when submitting your application, which will be considered if your graduate program application is successful.
+While every effort is made to match applicants with their preferred placements, not everyone will receive their first or second choice.

 Caloundra Health Service